 Host company/organization: Agripool Ghana

-About position: Create farmer investor partnerships.
-Mobilize data about farmer investors.
-Support farmers with novel technology and climate sensitive information.
+About position: Bleck creates farmer investor partnerships.
+He mobilizes data about farmer investors and supports farmers with novel technology and climate sensitive information.

 Bleck Tita was born and raised in agriculture.
 Growing up on a banana plantation in Cameroon, he was surrounded by fruit and vegetable production and other farmers.
 After his father passed in 2006, Bleck, the oldest male child of his household, had to shoulder the responsibility and income to help provide for his mother and four younger siblings.
 Unfortunately, this meant that he had to discontinue his education.
 As his passion and fascination with fruit harvesting grew from his job as a harvester, Bleck became determined to continue his schooling: he worked all day on the plantation and studied rigorously at night.
 The first person from his community to attend school, Bleck dove into the field of precision agriculture at EARTH University, examining the link between cutting-edge technology and revolutionizing food production for small-scale farmers.
 Bleck’s efforts paid off not just for him: as of today, Bleck’s education at EARTH has inspired fourteen youth from his community to attend university and follow in his footsteps.